GenericMappingTools/gshhg-gmt/README.md

 ## The five resolutions

-We will demonstrate the power of the new database by starting with a regional hemisphere map centered near Papua New Guinea and zoom in on a specified point.
+We will demonstrate the power of this database by starting with a regional hemisphere map centered near Papua New Guinea and zoom in on a specified point.
 The map regions will be specified in projected km from the projection center, e.g., we may want the map to go from km to km in